 The old posts are intentionally not rewritten into contemporary marketing prose.
 Some of them are rough, some are unfinished, and some reflect the priorities of their time.
 I am keeping that provenance visible, then polishing and extending the material where it still deserves a more precise treatment.

-What I work on
+What I work on now

-- Terraform, Kubernetes, CI/CD, observability, and platform governance;
+- AWS platform architecture, cloud foundations, Terraform, CI/CD, observability, and platform governance;

 - data engineering, data contracts, lineage, database boundaries, and operational data quality;